MeganTran6023/VanDerVaartLab.MT/README.md

 ## __11/15__
 * Analyzed XTUY runs (.pngs) by seeing what failed, note register shift, and successful runs after running analy.sh on DNA sequences

+## __11/17__
+* Used Visual Molecular Dynamics to see DNA sequences where uracil flipping/ register shift is observed
+* Edited gpujob.sh for runs 11 - 20